99 Provost

 Website: www.vyvapts.com

-VYV North and VYV South are two apartment buildings in an 18 acre master planned development two blocks from the Hudson riverfront.
+VYV North and VYV South are two apartment buildings in an 18-acre master planned development, two blocks from the Hudson Riverfront.
 VYV was developed and is currently owned in a joint venture with Brookfield Properties.
-The development offers views of Manhattan, the Statue of Liberty, and downtown Jersey City..
-The building consists of a 36-story residential towers topping out at 380 feet.
-The project consists of over 850 residential units, 20,000 sf of retail, and 450 parking spaces.
-In addition, Hudson Exchange also brings about new street improvements, including a public plaza with more than 15,000 sf of open space.
+The development offers views of Manhattan, the Statue of Liberty, and downtown Jersey City.
+The buildings consist of two 36-story residential towers topping out at 380 feet.
+The project comprises more than 853 residential units, 20,000 sf of retail space, and 450 parking spaces.
+In addition, Hudson Exchange will bring new street improvements, including a public plaza with more than 15,000 sf of open space.

-The ground-level entry plaza and eighth level amenity deck are two adjacent green spaces linked by a cascading vertical and horizontal “ribbon” element.
-This ribbon frames both the residential building main lobby and the parking garage vertical transportation lobbies, visually connecting the street-level circulation zone of the Jersey City community with the residential amenity-level recreation area above.
-The north and east facades are a dark grey brick field which honors the masonry tradition of the local vernacular exploring a sophisticated relationship between this tower and its context.
-An interplay between historic and modern building elements emerges with the atmospheric tower which rest between the masonry faces and reflects the integrated urban fabric of Jersey City.
+The ground-level entry plaza and eighth-level amenity deck are two adjacent green spaces linked by a cascading vertical and horizontal “ribbon” element.
+This ribbon frames both the residential building's main lobby and the parking garage's vertical transportation lobbies, visually connecting the street-level circulation zone of the Jersey City community with the residential amenity-level recreation area above.
+The north and east facades are a dark grey brick field that honors the local vernacular's masonry tradition, exploring a sophisticated relationship between the tower and its context.
+An interplay between historic and modern building elements emerges with the atmospheric tower, which rests between the masonry faces and reflects the integrated urban fabric of Jersey City.

-The site is adjacent to the Hudson-Bergen Light Rail with connection to Newport and Grove Street PATH stations with quick connections to both midtown and downtown Manhattan and New Jersey Transit commuter train service.
-In tandem with other sustainable architectural features, a substantial portion of the 40,000sf deck space above the parking garage is a dynamic amenity terrace with grilling stations, an outdoor screening area, and firepits.
+The site is adjacent to the Hudson-Bergen Light Rail, with connections to the Newport and Grove Street PATH stations, quick access to both midtown and downtown Manhattan, and New Jersey Transit commuter train service.
+In tandem with other sustainable architectural features, a substantial portion of the 40,000 sf deck space above the parking garage is a dynamic amenity terrace with grilling stations, an outdoor screening area, and fire pits.

 Port Chester, Westchester County